Clashes halt oil loadings at major Libyan ports of Es Sider, Ras Lanuf

 Repeated previous attempts by the LNA’s opponents to retake the oil crescent have failed, and it is unclear how much military and local, tribal support Jathran or BDB forces currently have.

-However the LNA, which is the dominant force in eastern Libya and rejects an internationally recognized government in the capital, Tripoli, has been stretched thin.
+However, the LNA, which is the dominant force in eastern Libya and rejects an internationally recognised government in the capital, Tripoli, stirred some resentment with arrests when it moved into the oil crescent in 2016, and has recently been stretched thin.

 Since last month it has been waging a campaign to take control of Derna, the last city in the east to elude its control.